scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 Introduction
 ------------

-The study of matter under extreme conditions - materials exposed to temperatures, pressures or electromagnetic fields beyond ambient conditions on earth - is critical to our understanding of many important scientific and technological processes, such as nuclear fusion and various astro and planetary physics phenomena :cite:`MEC_linac`.
+The study of matter under extreme conditions - materials exposed to high temperatures, high pressures, or strong electromagnetic fields - is critical to our understanding of many important scientific and technological processes, such as nuclear fusion and various astrophysical and planetary physics phenomena :cite:`MEC_linac`.
 Of particular interest within this broad field is the warm dense matter (WDM) regime, which is typically characterized by temperatures from the kK to MK range (:math:`\sim 1-100` eV) and densities ranging from dense gases to highly compressed solids (:math:`\sim 0.01 - 1000\ \textrm{g cm}^{-3}`) :cite:`Bonitz_20`.
 In this regime, it is important to account for the quantum mechanical nature of the electrons (and in some cases, the nuclei also).
 Therefore conventional methods from plasma physics, which either neglect quantum effects or treat them in a coarse manner, are usually not sufficiently accurate.
-On the other hand, methods from condensed-matter physics and quantum chemistry, which account fully for quantum interactions, typically target the ground-state only, and are not therefore suitable for studying statistical ensembles which emerge at temperatures above zero.
+On the other hand, methods from condensed-matter physics and quantum chemistry, which account fully for quantum interactions, typically target the ground-state only, and become computationally intratactable for studying statistical ensembles which emerge at temperatures above zero.

 Nevertheless, there are methods which can, in principle, be applied to study materials at any given temperature and density whilst formally accounting for quantum interactions.
 These methods are often denoted "first-principles" because, formally speaking, they yield the exact properties of the statistical quantum ensemble, under certain well-founded theoretical approximations.
-Density-functional theory (DFT), initially developed as a ground-state theory :cite:`HK64,KS65` but later extended to non-zero temperatures :cite:`M65`, is one such theory and has been used extensively to study materials under WDM conditions :cite:`graziani_14`.
+Density-functional theory (DFT), initially developed as a ground-state theory :cite:`HK64,KS65` but later extended to non-zero temperatures :cite:`M65,FT_DFT_exact`, is one such theory and has been used extensively to study materials under WDM conditions :cite:`graziani_14`.
 However, even though DFT reformulates the Schrödinger equation in a computationally efficient manner :cite:`Kohn_Nobel_lecture`, the cost of running calculations becomes prohibitively expensive at higher temperatures; formally, it scales as :math:`\mathcal{O}(N^3 T^3)`, with :math:`N` the particle number (which usually also increases with temperature) and :math:`T` the temperature :cite:`stoc_DFT`.
 Furthermore, although it is formally an exact theory, in practise DFT relies on approximations for the so-called "exchange-correlation" energy, and these have not been rigorously tested under WDM conditions.
 An alternative method used in the WDM community is path-integral Monte-Carlo :cite:`DGB18`, which yields essentially exact properties; however, it is even more limited by compuational cost than DFT, and in particularly becomes unfeasiable expensive at lower temperatures due to the fermion sign problem.

 It is therefore of great interest to develop computationally cheap alternatives to the aforementioned methods.
-Some examples of promising developments in this regard include machine-learning based solutions :cite:`mala` and stochastic DFT :cite:`stoc_DFT`.
+Some examples of promising developments in this regard include machine-learning based solutions :cite:`ML_DFT_1,ML_DFT_2,mala` and stochastic DFT :cite:`stoc_DFT,stoc_DFT_2`.
 However, in this paper, we focus on an alternative class of models known as "average-atom" models.
 Average-atom models have a long history in plasma Physics :cite:`PRR_AA`: they account for quantum effects, typically using DFT, but reduce the complex system of interacting electrons and nuclei to a single atom immersed in a plasma (the "average" atom).
-An illustration of this principle (reduced to two-dimensions for visual purposes) is shown in Fig. ??.
+An illustration of this principle (reduced to two-dimensions for visual purposes) is shown in Fig. 1.
 This significantly reduces the cost relative to a full DFT simulation, because the particle number is restricted to the number of electrons per nucleus, and spherical symmetry is exploited to reduce the three-dimensional problem to one-dimension.

 Naturally, in order to reduce the complexity of the problem as described, various approximations must be introduced.
 It is important to understand these approximations and their limitations in order for average-atom models to have genuine predictive capabalities.
 Unfortunately, this is not always the case: although average-atom models share common concepts, there is no unique formal theory underpinning them and thus a variety of models and codes exist, and it is not typically clear which models can be expected to perform most accurately under which conditions.
 In a previous paper :cite:`PRR_AA`, we addressed this issue by deriving an average-atom from first principles, and comparing the impact of different approximations within this model on some common properties.

 In this paper, we continue this theme but now focus on computational aspects.
-We introduce atoMEC: an open-source average-**ato**\m code for studying **M**\atter under **E**\xtreme **C**\onditions.
+We introduce atoMEC :cite:`atoMEC_zenodo`: an open-source average-**ato**\m code for studying **M**\atter under **E**\xtreme **C**\onditions.
 The aim of atoMEC, as indicated by the title of this paper, is to improve the accessibility and understanding of average-atom models.
 To the best of our knowledge, open-source average-atom codes are in scarce supply: with atoMEC, we aim to provide a tool which people can not only use to run average-atom simulations, but also to add their own models and thus facilitate comparisons of different approximations.
 The relative simplicity of average-atom codes means that they are not only efficient to run, but also efficient to develop: this means, for example, that they can be used as a test-bed for new ideas that could be later implemented in full DFT codes, and are also accessible to those without extensive prior expertise, such as students. atoMEC aims to facilitate development by following good practise in software engineering (for example extensive documentation), a careful design structure, and of course through the choice of Python and its NumPy :cite:`numpy` and SciPy :cite:`scipy` libraries, which is arguably the most popular scientific programming language.

-This paper is structured as follows.
-In the next section, we briefly review the key theoretical points which are important to understand the functionality of atoMEC, assuming no prior physical knowledge of the reader.
+This paper is structured as follows: in the next section, we briefly review the key theoretical points which are important to understand the functionality of atoMEC, assuming no prior physical knowledge of the reader.
 Following that, we present the key functionality of atoMEC, discuss the code structure and algorithms, and explain how these relate to the theoretical aspects introduced.
-Finally, we present an example case study: we consider Beryllium (which plays an important role in inertial confinement fusion) under a range of temperatures and densities, and probe the behaviour of a few important properties, namely the pressure, ionization state and ionization energies under these conditions.
+Finally, we present an example case study: we consider Hellium under the conditions often experienced in the outer layers of a white dwarf star, and probe the behaviour of a few important properties, namely the band-gap, pressure and ionization degree.

 .. figure:: test_voronoi.pdf
    :scale: 100